REASONER2023/reasoner2023.github.io/docs/dataset.md

 ## Data description

 *REASONER* contains fifty thousand of user-item interactions as well as the side information including the video categories and user profile.
-Three files are included in the download data:
+Three files are included in the dataset:

 ```plain
  REASONER